Last updated on February 6, 2026

 Lignify

-Lignify lets you cheaply deal with an opponent’s threat by turning it into a 0/4 vanilla treefolk.
+Lignify lets you cheaply deal with an opponent’s threat or commander by turning it into a 0/4 vanilla treefolk.
 Aside from Kaima, the Fractured Calm and Danitha, New Benalia's Light, I see this more as a general use card than something with a specific home.

 #5.
 Elvish Promenade